 - A significant decline in school or job performance

 - Showing resistance in attending school or jobs

-- Having issue with attention, concentration and memory related tasks
+- Having an issue with attention, concentration and memory-relate, tasks

 - Drastic changes in eating, sleeping patterns and even energy levels.

 - Physical symptoms ( such as headaches, stomach aches, backaches)

 - Sudden bouts of crying